Mary Lou Young

 Chief Operating Officer

-Fil Carini is the Chief Operating Officer, a position he has held since 2003.
+Fil Carini is the chief operating officer, a position he has held since 2003.
 During this time, Fil has implemented new financial policies and procedures focused on improving efficiencies resulting in cost savings and increased public transparency.
-Under Fil’s leadership, UWGMWC has been one of the most cost effective United Way and community-based investors in the country.
+Under Fil’s leadership, United Way of Greater Milwaukee & Waukesha County has been one of the most cost effective United Way and community-based investors in the country.

 Vice President, Community Impact

 Nicole Angresano has been with United Way since 2007, where she serves as the Vice President of Community Impact.
 In this role, she oversees more than 230 United Way-funded health and human service programs, as well as leading United Way’s community-wide teen pregnancy prevention efforts aimed at reducing Milwaukee’s rate of births to teens; United Way’s efforts in this area have been recognized as a national best practice.
 Under Nicole’s stewardship, United Way was named the backbone organization for the Lifecourse Initiative for Healthy Families (LIHF), focused on reducing infant mortality.
 Nicole was recognized as one of Milwaukee Business Journal’s 40 Under 40 in 2010 and as a Woman of Influence in 2017.

 Nicole is actively involved in the Greater Milwaukee community, serving on the boards of First Stage and the Housing Action Coalition, and in various capacities within local collaboratives including Milwaukee Succeeds, Violence Prevention Initiative, and Thriving Waukesha.

 Nicole has a Master’s in Public Health from the University of North Carolina-Chapel Hill, with a concentration on adolescent health.
 She lives with her husband and son in Brown Deer.